sowcow/blog/content/posts/shutter-island.md

 Some cinema can be seen as implanted memories or experiences.
 Other cinema can bring actual memories.
-This movie is like a tool of forgetting, violent gift of God.
+This picture is like a tool of forgetting, violent gift of God.